melekes/homeonrails.com/content/post/2020-05-07-rough-notes-1-lazy-ledger.md

 > "sufficient minimum number of nodes in the network making a sufficient number of sample requests"

-LazyLedger has an interesting property: as the number of clients grows, the security of the network strengthens.
+Celestia has an interesting property: as the number of clients grows, the security of the network strengthens.
 More clients => more requests proving block availability => better guarantee that block is indeed available.
 With the number of clients increasing, block size can be increased too.